 Any of my varied articles about white goods appliances that can be linked with environmental concerns or tips is tagged with "environment" and archived here.

-Connecting a washing machine or dishwasher properly By “how to connect properly” I mean legally, and without damaging the environment.
+By “how to connect properly” I mean legally, and without damaging the environment.
 There is a big problem with washing machines and dishwashers being connected to the wrong drainage systems which is polluting our rivers and streams.
-This is part 3 of my articles on the subject containingread the full article..
+This is part 3 of my articles on the subject containing diagrams, pictures and a video.
+It mayread the full article..

 How much value do the eco labels have?
 If you only compare washing machines using these labels you may make a poor choice.
 When first introduced, the eco labels were an eye opener and showed up big differences in performance and energy usage between various makes of washing machine.
 However, after being in operation forread the full article..